 Hundreds of common, renewable, edible and medicinal wild plants grow throughout America.
 Many are so common people destroy them as “weeds.”
 They’re delicious recipe ingredients most people who love to cook, including famous chefs, don’t know about.
 They’re highly nutritious, and they’re fun to learn about, find and use.

-My History with Foraging
+My History With Foraging

-As part of my exercise regime, I was bicycling past a local park in Queens, NYC, where I lived, when I saw some ethnic Greek women, dressed in traditional black garb, collecting something.
-I stopped and asked what they were doing, but couldn’t understand a word of what they were saying.
+As part of my exercise regime, I was bicycling past a local park in Queens, New York City, where I lived, when I saw some ethnic Greek women, dressed in traditional black garb, collecting something.
+I stopped and asked what they were doing but couldn’t understand a word of what they were saying.
 It was all Greek to me!
 But I came home with a bag of wild grape leaves, which I readily stuffed.
 They were delicious.
-When I returned to the same park in the fall, the trees were festooned with fox grapes, the wild forerunner of Concorde grapes, and they’re scrumptious too.
+When I returned to the same park in the fall, the trees were festooned with fox grapes, the wild forerunner of Concord grapes, and they’re scrumptious too.
 I got books on the subject and began learning all the wild foods I could find.
 I had so much fun foraging, I thought other people might enjoy it too, and that led to my foraging tours.

 Foraging Ground Rules